Why Psychologists Study The Duchenne Smile

 From their significant research into the topic, academics, sociological professionals, and scientists have been able to discover some remarkable effects of the Duchenne smile on both physical and mental health.

 The Duchenne smile creates good feelings unexpectedly.
-Since past studies have shown that when you smile, hormones and endorphins are released that can improve mood, it stands to reason that seeing a happy face will boost your mood.
+Since past studies have indicated that smiling releases hormones and endorphins that can improve mood, it stands to reason that seeing a happy face will boost your mood as well.

-In a recent study, researchers Javier Elkin and Dr. Parashkev Nachev showed just that.
+In a recent study, researchers Javier Elkin and Dr. Parashkev Nachev found just that.
 They sent a photo of a happy face to subjects via smartphone.
-The people reported feeling better afterward; these results suggest that smiling may improve low moods.
+Subjects reported feeling better afterward; these results suggest that smiling may improve low moods.

-This can bleed into your relationships, be they platonic or romantic.
-What's more, as research shows, you may seem more attractive.
-If you're a woman, you may also seem more trustworthy.
-People may want to spend more time interacting with you.
+Smiling can impact your relationships, be they platonic or romantic.
+What's more, as research shows, smiling can make you seem more attractive.
+If you're a woman, smiling can also make you seem more trustworthy.
 All of these factors can improve your personal and social relationships dramatically.

 Increased persuasiveness

 The Duchenne smile, even when applied deliberately rather than involuntarily, makes it easier to persuade someone of something.
-You can use this fact not only to convince someone that something is true, but you can carry it further and convince them to buy from you if you’re running a business or working in sales.
-Smiling has also been shown to impact customer tipping behavior in a service relationship, which is why “service with a smile,” is a mantra in many service industries.
+You can use this fact not only to convince someone that something is true, but you can carry it further and potentially convince them to buy something from you if you’re running a business or working in sales.
+Smiling has also been shown to impact customer tipping behavior in a service relationship, which may be why “service with a smile” is a mantra in many industries.

 One study published in the Journal of Advertising Research showed that celebrities who flashed a Duchenne smile during product endorsements were seen in a more positive light.
 This means that if you can produce a Duchenne smile, you may be able to influence others more easily.